3electrons/qticsneo/README.md

 ### Release 2021.06.12
 - Proof of concept - basic functionality.

+## Considerations how to properly implement some features
+- Not shure if QCanBusDevice::LoopbackKey is properly implemented - using CAN_SETTINGS->Mode = LOOPBACK.
+Possibly should be done cor CANFD_SETTINGS as well.
+- Implemented resetDevice as closing underlying Device and recreating based on SerialNumber - might not work stable with multichannel approach.
+Rahter need additional attention for implementing it better.

 ### Still TODO
 - Verbose logging (No logging at all on Windows)
 - Consoder implementation of IncomingEvenHandler (mockup already exists) with setConfigurationParameter(QCanBusDevice::UserKey + PollingQueue ) to possibly process heavy loads.
-- Not shure if QCanBusDevice::LoopbackKey is properly implemented - using CAN_SETTINGS->Mode = LOOPBACK.
 - Verify if device status could be better implemnted - Possibly by events?
-- Implement resetDevice (now it is mockup only)
 - Consider adding AutoBaudKey as own Key to support CAN_SETTINGS::auto_baud.
 More info form libicsneo needed.
 - Implement configuration parameters QCanBusDevice::RecieveOwnKey, QCanBusDevice::RawFilterKey, QCanBusDevice::ErrorFilterKey,